lindaprotocol/wallet-cli/README.md

         "value": 74999999999980000
     }
 ],)
-  # (cost trx 1000 trx for assetIssue)
+  # (cost lind 1000 lind for assetIssue)
-  # (You can query the trx balance and other asset balances for any account )
+  # (You can query the lind balance and other asset balances for any account )
 > TransferAsset TWzrEZYtwzkAxXJ8PatVrGuoSNsexejRiM 1000001 10000
 ```